 A.

-In approving site plans, the Board of Architectural Review shall take into consideration conformance with the applicable zoning regulations of the Village , parking, means of access, screening, signs, landscaping, architectural features, location and dimensions of buildings, adjacent land uses and physical features meant to protect adjacent land uses, tree removal, extreme slopes, regulated wetlands, utilities, orientation of the structure on the lot, tailoring to the natural terrain, overdevelopment of the site given the physical and other environmental features of the site, proximity to roads, adjacent structures and neighboring properties, visibility of the structure, appropriateness with the Village's listing on the National Register of Historic Places, and any other considerations or criteria that the Village Board of Trustees, by resolution or local law, may, from time to time, impose upon the Board of Architectural Review.
+In reviewing site plans, the Board of Architectural Review shall take into consideration the aesthetic impacts of conformance with the applicable zoning regulations of the Village relevant to the jurisdiction of the Board of Architectural Review screening, signs, landscaping, architectural features, location and dimensions of buildings, adjacent land uses and physical features meant to protect adjacent land uses, tree removal, , adjacent structures and neighboring properties, visibility of the structure, appropriateness with the Village's listing on the National Register of Historic Places, and any other considerations or criteria that the Village Board of Trustees, by resolution or local law, may, from time to time, impose upon the Board of Architectural Review.

 [Added 6-7-2006 by L.L.
 No. 2-2006[1]]